rdeneau/book-typescript-object-creation/doc/class-basics.md

 - `prop6`: in the object with the default value,
 - `otherArg`: not in the object - just an argument of the function.

-## Class oriented programming
+## Function properties

 So the object properties are stored directly in the object, each instance having its own state, while the methods are stored in the class/constructor prototype i.e. in the object `__proto__`, all instances sharing the class behaviour.

-An object can also have a property which is a function.
+An object can also have a _property which is a function_.
 We are in between state and behaviour.
 This a useful to split an algorithm into invariant versus variant parts.
 This kind of properties are conceptually similar to [Strategy](https://en.wikipedia.org/wiki/Strategy_pattern) classes reduced to only one function or a method of the [Template method pattern](https://en.wikipedia.org/wiki/Template_method_pattern).
 In this case, you may try to refactor to one of these patterns and verify whether it has helped reading the code in revealing its intent more clearly.

-Indeed, TypeScript is much more class friendly than pure JavaScript.
-So TypeScript code may ressemble more to C#/Java than to usual JavaScript.
-If you opt for a more _functional programming_ way of coding in JavaScript, TypeScript may not be the perfect choice but you can try, perhaps with the help of additional libraries like [ImmutableJs](https://github.com/facebook/immutable-js), [Ramda](http://ramdajs.com/), [Fantasy-Land](https://github.com/fantasyland), [Fluture](https://github.com/fluture-js), [Folktale](http://folktale.origamitower.com/)
-, [Sanctuary](https://github.com/sanctuary-js)...
-Or you can opt for another higher language that compile back to JavaScript, like F# and [Fable](http://fable.io/), OCaml and [Reason(ML)](https://reasonml.github.io/).
-But this is out of the scope of this article.
+## Nested classes

+Neither ES6 nor TypeScript support [nested classes](https://en.wikipedia.org/wiki/Inner_class).
+Indeed, ES6 and especially ES6 modules make preferring a flat code design rather than nested structures.
+This is why TypeScript `namespace` is not recommanded in an ES6 module.

+Nevertheless, if you want some kind of nested classes, these constructs can be appropriate surrogates:

+- Classes in an ES6 module that are not exported.
+- Classes defined in a function.

+## Class pitfalls and TypeScript safety net

+Classes are well supported in TypeScript because they gather an object type and an object/instance factory (the constructor) in the same place.
+Type inference is made easier.
+But it leads to using a `constructor` combined with the `new` operator, both usual tricks in JavaScript especially regarding the `this` keyword, while it's the routine of C#/Java programmers.

+Hopefully, TypeScript prevents some common mistakes:

+- A constructor can still have an explicit return statement, different from the implicit `this`, but the return value must have a compatible type with the current class.
+Otherwise, we get the error `Return type of constructor signature must be assignable to the instance type of the class`.
+- Calling the class constructor without the `new` operator, e.g. `const todo = Todo();`, gives the error `value of type 'typeof Todo' is not callable.
+Did you mean to include 'new'?`.

 ## TypeScript interfaces